-Pin: A piece standing between an attacker and a piece of higher value or the king is in a pin.
+Pin: A piece standing in between an attacker and a piece of higher value or the king of the defender is called as a pin.

-Skewer: One piece attacks two pieces (generally, a piece of higher value in the front) on the same line, one behind the other.
-Therefore, this move is peculiar to queen, rook and bishop.
+Skewer: One piece attacks two pieces on the same line (file/rank/diagonal) with one behind the other.
+This can be done only by queen or rook or bishop.

-Double Attack (Fork): This means to attack two of the opponent's men or two threats at the same time.
+Double Attack (Fork): One piece which attacks two of the opponent's men or two threats at same time.
 Attacking two pieces (or two threats) with one move like this is called double attack.
 It is one of the most effective ways of attacking.
 Every chessman can fork.
 The importance of a fork move depends on the value of attacked piece.
 The effect of fork moves increases if attacked pieces are more valuable.

 Discovered Check: In some positions, giving check may be blocked by a player's own piece.
-Giving check by moving the blocking piece is called discovered check.
+Giving check by moving the blocking piece is called discoveredcheck.

 Double Check: Double check is a kind of discovered check, when a piece which moves and discovers a check, also gives check by itself, to the enemy king.
-Double check means to give check with two pieces and it is also very effective.
+Doublecheck means to give check with two pieces and it is also very effective.
 The king has no option but to move, which makes this a powerful weapon.